taylort7147/amazing-grace-pdx/README.md

 ## What makes the data portable?

 Each week is represented as a single entry in our [database](message_details.json).
-The entry contains information about the title, data, description, and links for the audio/video/notes.
+The entry contains information about the title, date, description, and links for the audio/video/notes.
 This data isn't tied to any web editor.
 The scripts in this project are made to be able to load this data using simple HTML, much like you would embed a YouTube video.

 For more details, see [Data](tutorial/description-data.md)